 - Special drink containers or pictures of them (e.g., porcelain tea cups, beer steins, crystal stemware)

-- Access to Google Earth or a map on which you can trace a route from students' home state to Japan
+- Access to Google Maps or a map on which you can trace a route from students' home state to Japan

-- About the Art sections on the Black Raku Tea Bowl and Yabe Makoto's Tea Bowl
+- About the Art section on the Black Raku Tea Bowl (included with the lesson) and the object resource page for Yabe Makoto's Tea Bowl

 - Social Studies

 - Develop spatial understanding, perspectives and connections to the world

 - Visual Arts

 - Oral Expression and Listening